elaastic/elaastic-questions-server/paper.md

 ---
-title: 'Elaastic: A web application for implementing active learning processes'
+title: 'Elaastic: A web application for the orchestration of formative assessment sequences'
 tags:
   - Spring Boot
   - MySQL